Akshay251/password_checker/README.md

 # password_checker
-Uses the pwnedpasswords Api to check the number of times the entered string is hacked
+A Simple Python file that uses the pwnedpasswords Api to check the number of times the entered string is hacked